Slips happen! How to recover from making mistakes at work

 Try this: Rather than approaching a tough situation like poor performance with a disciplinary mindset, approach it with a coaching style.
 Sit down, hear their side of the story and try to understand what happened.
 They may have misunderstood the request, which led to the breakdown and loss of trust.
 Open, vulnerable discussions help you both re-establish trust, re-open your lines of communication, and develop a stronger foundation going forward.

 4. Play professional matchmaker: a successful team is greater than the sum of its parts, and a successful coach knows how to partner up individual employees who complement each other’s skills and can learn from one another’s weaknesses, strengths, and goals.

 Try this: If you’re building an app, you don’t need a room full of designers.
 You need designers, strategists, developers, testers, writers, etc. Know who to pair and when to pair them, then empower them to reach new heights – individually and collectively.

-In Gallup’s new breakthrough publication, “It’s the Manager,” they share a list of helpful questions to guide your coaching conversations and to discover and drive your employees’ strengths.
+In Gallup’s, “It’s the Manager,” they share a list of helpful questions to guide your coaching conversations and to discover and drive your employees’ strengths.